← Back to Blog

 4. Claude for Research and Synthesis

 Use it to summarize discovery calls, restructure a messy brief into a plan, or break down a dense document before a client meeting.
-It is also excellent for refining tone.
-A lot of freelance work lives or dies in the gray area between smart and overly formal.
-Claude tends to do better than most models at landing that middle zone.
+It can also assist with tone refinement; compare the result with your own style guide and keep the final voice human-owned.

 5. Midjourney for Fast Concept Visuals